ben-razor/aqua-eth/README.md

 [Use The Fluence Js Node Example To Wrap And Expose A Web3 JS/TS Library](https://gitcoin.co/issue/fluencelabs/gitcoin-gr12-hackathon/1/100027204)

+Demo Application: [Eth Remote](https://eth-remote.web.app/) acts as a test harness for the wrapped ethers.js functionality.

-## Important Links
+## Important Files

 The file [aquaEth.aqua](https://github.com/ben-razor/aqua-eth/blob/main/web/src/aqua/aquaEth.aqua) defines the interface for a Fluence service called Ethereum.

 The interface is implemented using FluenceJS in [aquaEthServer.js](https://github.com/ben-razor/aqua-eth/blob/main/web/src/js/aquaEthServer.js).

 The service wraps a wide variety of functionality from the [ethers.js](https://docs.ethers.io/v5/api/) library.

-An application is provided at [Eth Remote](https://eth-remote.web.app/) that acts as a test harness for the wrapped ethers.js functionality.

 ## Mode of Operation